ikawrakow/ik_llama.cpp/examples/server/function_calls.md

 ## Overview

-The server supports the native Kimi-K2 function calling format.
+The server supports multiple native function calling formats including Kimi-K2, Qwen3 (XML), and DeepSeek R1.
 All function calls are automatically detected and converted to OpenAI-compatible responses.

-**⚠️ Model Requirement**: Function calling support is **only enabled for models containing "kimi-k2" or "kimi_k2" in the model name**.
+**⚠️ Model Requirements**: Function calling support is enabled for the following model types:

+- **Kimi-K2 models**: Models containing "kimi-k2" or "kimi_k2" in the model name
+- **Qwen3 models**: Models containing "qwen3", "qwen-3", or "qwen_3" in the model name
+- **DeepSeek R1 models**: Models containing "deepseek-r1", "deepseek_r1", or similar patterns

 Other models will not have tool injection or function call parsing enabled.

 ## Supported Formats